NickRPGreen/Metal-Gear-Ghost-Babel-Autosplitter/README.md

 Autosplitter, layout and splits for running Metal Gear: Ghost Babel (aka Metal Gear Solid Gameboy) on emulator

 ## Current Features
-- Works on bgb.exe for both the US and JP versions of the game
+- Works on bgb.exe for the US, JP and EU versions of the game
 - Starts on New Game selected
 - Splits on exiting Stage Complete screen
 - Splits on Black Arts Viper 2's health reaching zero (final split)